tibordome/cosmic_profiles/docs/source/shape_estimation/index.rst

 .. math:: q = \frac{b}{r_{\text{ell}}}, \ \ s = \frac{c}{r_{\text{ell}}},

 where :math:`b` and :math:`c` are the eigenvalues corresponding to the intermediate and minor axes, respectively.
 The ratio of the minor-to-major axis :math:`s` has traditionally been used as a canonical measure of the distribution's sphericity.
+A frequently quoted shape parameter is the triaxiality

+.. math:: T = \frac{1-q^2}{1-s^2},

+which measures the prolateness/oblateness of a halo. :math:`T = 1` describes a completely prolate halo, while :math:`T = 0` describes a completely oblate halo.
+Halos with :math:`0.33 < T < 0.67` are said to be triaxial.
 The axis ratios can be computed from the shape tensor :math:`S_{ij}`, which is the second moment of the mass distribution divided by the total mass:

 .. math:: S_{ij} = \frac{1}{\sum_k m_k} \sum_k m_k r^{\text{center}}_{k,i}r^{\text{center}}_{k,j}.

-Here, :math:`m_k` is the mass of the :math:`k`-th particle, and :math:`r^{\text{center}}_{k,i}` is the :math:`i`-th centerponent of its position vector with respect to the distribution's center (either mode or center of mass).
+Here, :math:`m_k` is the mass of the :math:`k`-th particle, and :math:`r^{\text{center}}_{k,i}` is the :math:`i`-th component of its position vector with respect to the distribution's center (either mode or center of mass).

 To calculate shape profiles with ``cosmic_shapes``, we first instantiate a ``CosmicShapes`` object.
 Let us assume we are dealing with